italocampos/stock-api/README.md

 This project implements a CRUD API using the RESTful concepts and the MVC architecture.
-The application provides endpoints to handle the CRUD operations with Stock objects.
-Each Stock has a unique name and a list of quotes.
+The application provides endpoints to handle the CRUD operations with `Stock` objects.
+Each `Stock` has an unique name and a list of quotes.
 See the examples below to better understand the actions of this application.

 ## Enabling a database